For immediate help & free advice, please freephone: 0800 901 2475

-When closing a limited company, you need to consider whether the company is solvent or insolvent.
+Closing a limited company is a complicated process with numerous ways to go about it depending on the situation the company finds itself in.
+You need to consider whether the company is solvent or insolvent.
 Knowing this answer will determine the action taken when closing down the company.

 If the company is solvent